shlomnissan/gl3x/docs/pages/guide/installation.md

 > [!NOTE]
 > If your package manager provides an older version, install from source or use a prebuilt release from [cmake.org](https://cmake.org/)

-## Building Gleam
+## Building GL3X

 After installing the requirements, you’re ready to build the project.
-Gleam provides both CMake options to toggle features and CMake presets to streamline common configurations.
+GL3X provides both CMake options to toggle features and CMake presets to streamline common configurations.

 ### Options